 A History Of Low-Balling In Sales

-This is the principle of cognitive dissonance at work, which refers to the mental comfort of a person who struggles to understand two opposing and disharmonious elements.
-Mental stress results from these two opposite beliefs and so reducing that stress is a natural motivator.
-Therefore, in sales, giving the customer a reason to avoid that cognitive dissonance would prompt him to commit to a sale.
+This is the principle of cognitive dissonance at work, which refers to the mental discomfort of a person who struggles to understand two opposing and disharmonious elements.
+In an attempt to reckon with seemingly contradictory info, our minds tend to seek out an escape – be it an explanation, justification, etc. – to avoid the confusion.
+Therefore, in sales, giving the customer a reason to avoid that cognitive dissonance may prompt them to commit to a sale.
 This is an especially effective technique if the seller downplays the extra costs and highlights the benefits of the product.

 How To Make The Low-Ball Technique Work

-- Make sure to make an attractive initial price and pitch for the product.
+Make sure to make an attractive initial price and pitch for the product.
 You must be confident the buyer will go for this price.

-- Get a commitment from the customer, verbally AND publicly in some way, such as a down payment or a contract.
+Get a commitment from the customer, verbally AND publicly, in some way, such as a down payment or a contract.

-- Eliminate pressure or negative feelings.
+Eliminate pressure or negative feelings.
 Always let them know it's their decision entirely.